robyftp/Tree/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.